elmerland/webdev/README.md

 - [Node JS](http://nodejs.org/): A JavaScript engined that is required by npm
 - [Sass](http://sass-lang.com/): A compiler for CSS (installed through npm automatically)

+You should also be aware of the browser version you are using.
+This is not really a requirement, it is more of a website compatibility issue.
+But you should make sure to have the latest version of multiple browsers.

 ## For beginners

 The following instructions assume some familiarity using a terminal.
 Mainly, navigating files inside of the terminal, launching programs, and inspecting directories.
 If you are not familiar with this please take a few minutes to get familiar with it.
 These are some tutorials that you can go through: